The Meaning of the Hermit

 Saint Paul the Hermit.
 Paul of Thebes was the first Christian hermit, according to the legend living between c.
 228 and c.
 341, which would make him 113 years old at death, being a hermit for 90 of them.
 Painting by Jusepe de Ribera, 17th century.

-About the Tarot Hermit Card
+A. E. Waite about the Tarot Hermit Card

 - The Magician